 The Yoga Sutras of Patanjali are among the most essential teachings in yoga philosophy.
 The text is a collection of 195 Sanskrit sutras, compiled during the early centuries CE by Indian sage Patanjali.

 One of the most prominent teachings in the yoga sutras is the eight limbs of yoga (or the Ashtanga yoga eight-limbed system).
-The eight limbs explain how we can reach the goal of yoga, which is to unite the mind, body, and spirit.
-The eight limbs are:
+The eight limbs of yoga are an eight fold path, which should be followed if one is seeking to live a spiritual life.
+Patanjali’s yoga sutras explain in great depth the path to yoga – meaning to yoke or to unite – and find cohesion between the mind, body and spirit.

 - Yama (moral codes or disciplines)